josedrac/vlcfoodtour/public/wp-content/plugins/envira-gallery-lite/readme.txt

 Also, I'm an <a href="https://thomasgriffin.io" rel="me" title="WordPress Developer - Thomas Griffin">expert WordPress developer</a> and I write a lot about WordPress in general.
 You can check out my blog at the link above.

 == Changelog ==

+= 1.5.0.7 =
+* Fix: Addressing "unexpected end of input" JS Error.

+= 1.5.0.6 =
+* Fix: Took care of an issue with compatibility on PHP 5.2 that caused images not be editable in the image metadata modal
+* Fix: Make sure that the link modal appears above the metadata edit modal when inserting a link into the caption
+* Fix: Prevent the page from jumping to the top when navigating between images in the gallery lightbox
+* Fix: Prevent page from scrolling while lightbox is active on mobile devices
+* Fix: Images in the gallery on a mobile device now open with a single click
+* Fix: Adjust lightbox transitions so that they work properly

 = 1.5.0.5 =
 * Fix: Make sure columns on mobile correspond to the settings selected in general gallery config